 To her credit Welily bravely saved two game balls, but by then the contest was shifting tactically as well as emotionally.
 That was because David was attempting initiatives she had not consistently shown in big moments.

-She reached 11-10 with a delicious front court sidewall trickle, went 12-11 ahead 14WO19219with a neat little forehand drop, and got to two games all with an intercepting overhead winner.
+She reached 11-10 with a delicious front court sidewall trickle, went 12-11 ahead with a neat little forehand drop, and got to two games all with an intercepting overhead winner.
 It was deft and courageous stroke play of a high order.

 The fifth game was quite different.
 After Welily mistimed a drive and conceded a penalty stroke that allowed David to regain the serve at 3-3, the match ran inexorably away from the Egyptian.